Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

 \section{Method}

-The overall framework we propose, termed SFN-VAD, is illustrated in Figure \ref{fig:framework}.
-First, Tri-Modal Fusion Encoder (TMFE) (Section \ref{tmfe}) encodes frames, frame differences, and captions to joint model appearance, motion, and semantic information.
-The processed features are then passed to the Multimodal Joint Attention Decoder (MJAD) (Section \ref{mmjd}) for mutual assistance modeling.
-Each decoding layer incorporates an Sparse Feature Filtering Module (SFFM) (Section \ref{sffm}) to filter features, ensuring that only principal normal features are retained to accomplish the prediction tasks.
-Finally, we introduce the Inter-modality Consistency Constraint Mechanism to ensure the multimodal alignment (Section \ref{iccm}).
-In subsequent sections, we will first elaborate on the problem formulation (Section \ref{problem_definition}), then provide detailed explanations of these three modules, and finally show how to implement anomaly detection (Section \ref{anomaly_detection}).
+The framework we propose, termed \textbf{SIB-VAD}, is illustrated in Figure \ref{fig:framework}.
+First, \textbf{Tri-Modal Fusion Encoder (TMFE, Sec. \ref{tmfe})} encodes frames, frame differences, and semantic descriptions to a joint model multimodal information.
+The fusion features are then passed to the \textbf{Multimodal Joint Attention Decoder (MJAD, Sec. \ref{mmjd})} for mutual assistance modeling.
+Each layer incorporates a \textbf{Sparse Feature Filtering Module (SFFM, Sec. \ref{sffm})} to filter abnormal information.
+Finally, we introduce the Inter-modality Consistency Constraint Mechanism to ensure the multimodal alignment.
+We will first elaborate on the problem formulation (Sec. \ref{problem_definition}), then provide detailed explanations of three modules, and finally show how to implement anomaly detection (Sec. \ref{anomaly_detection}).